Submitting to the Asian Film Festival Los Angeles

 (write your tracking number please)

 Please do not send us a physical disc if you have already provided a Youtube or Vimeo link systems.
-If you are not satisfied with any aspect of your digital upload and would prefer to send a disc instead, please contact AFF that we can modify your previously selected submission format.
+If you are not satisfied with any aspect of your digital upload and would prefer to send a disc instead, please contact Asian Film Festival Los Angels that we can modify your previously selected submission format.

-Am I required to obtain rights clearance for music or other copyrighted materia lincluded in my film?
+Am I required to obtain rights clearance for music or other copyrighted material lncluded in my film?

 From a legal standpoint, you must clear all copyrighted materials included in your film before you can publicly screen it.
 However, Asian Film Festival does not check to ensure that you have obtained clearance for these materials at any point during the application process, nor will we be held responsible for any inclusion of uncleared materials in your film.
 It is the sole responsibility of the entity submitting the project to secure permission from the copyright holders of the material in question, whether it is music, stock footage, or any other elements that could violate an existing copyright.
 Films that are accepted into the Asian Film Festival must sign a waiver stating that materials used in the film do not violate any existing copyright.
 Quite often, rights holders offer reduced rates for independent films, so you should contact them directly to avoid any potential rights infringements.

 What should I include with my submission?